xw2962/viz_and_eda/EDA.md

 | 01m   |    6.046 |          4 |
 | 06m   |    5.672 |          4 |
 | 12m   |    6.097 |          4 |

+## Quick note

+summarize only gets you so far